pixelandtonic/ontherocks/README.md

 * Front-end user [registration](https://github.com/pixelandtonic/ontherocks/blob/master/craft/templates/accounts/register.html), [login](https://github.com/pixelandtonic/ontherocks/blob/master/craft/templates/accounts/login.html), and [password resetting](https://github.com/pixelandtonic/ontherocks/blob/master/craft/templates/accounts/forgotpassword.html)
 * A custom [404 template](https://github.com/pixelandtonic/ontherocks/blob/master/craft/templates/404.html)

-## Packages in Use
+## Editions

-This site makes use of the [Publish Pro](http://docs.buildwithcraft.com/diving-in/packages/publishpro.html) and [Users](http://docs.buildwithcraft.com/diving-in/packages/users.html) packages.

-As long as you’re running the site from http://ontherocks.dev, you will not be notified that you haven’t purchased these packages.
-You will even have the option to install the other three packages, if you want to play around with them.
+The site is running the Pro Edition of Craft and as long as you’re running the site from http://ontherocks.dev, you can use all of the features if provides for free for an unlimited time.
+You will even have the option to install the Client or Personal Editions, if you want to play around with them.

 ## Installation